Leading in Cultural Resource Management Planning, Consulting, Interpretation, and Public Outreach

-PAR is proud to announce that our seven-and-a-half minute video submission (below) placed in the top three at a film festival jointly sponsored by the Society for American Archaeology and the National Geographic Society.
+PAR's video placed in the top three at a film festival jointly sponsored by the Society for American Archaeology and the National Geographic Society.

 From over 70 national and international entries, PAR's 78th Street Site video was one of three videos recognized at the annual meeting of the Society For American Archaeology in St. Louis, Missouri on April 16, 2010.

-Production of the video is the result of a collaborative effort by Prairie Archaeology & Research principal archaeologist Joseph Craig and graphic artist and videographer Jason Rein and is narrated by 13-year old Thomas Craig, a 7th grade student in Chatham, Illinois.
+Production of the video is the result of a collaborative effort by Prairie Archaeology & Research principal archaeologist Joseph Craig and graphic artist and videographer Jason Rein.
+The video is narrated by Thomas Craig, who was a 7th grade student in Chatham, Illinois at the time of production.

 "Professionally, archaeologists have a vested interested in making the past pertinent to the present," states Joseph Craig, "and using dramatic digital effects and non-traditional media outlets such as YouTube helps capture the public's imagination."